econPreference/bayecon.matlab/README.md

   b0: 2 by 1 =
 ```

 As shown in the model description, `b0` is a prior mean.
-In the display, `b0: 2 by 1` means that `b0` should be a 2 by 1 array.
+In the display, `b0: 2 by 1` means that `b0` should be a two-by-one array.
 For example, I can type `zeros(2, 1)` in REPL.
 The next thing is

 ```
   B0: 2 by 2 =
 ```

-In this case, `B0`(prior variance) is a 2 by 2 array.
+In this case, `B0`(prior variance) is a two-by-two array.
 Type it based on your prior belief.
 Similarly, the package will ask you to type `a0` and `b0`.
 Since `a0` and `b0` are scalars, type double-type numbers based on your belief.
 For example, I can type

 ```
   a0: scalar = 4